Homemade Chorizo Seasoning: Master Authentic Recipes & Global Variations

 Step-by-Step Guide to Making Chorizo Seasoning at Home

-3. Mix the dry ingredients.
-Whisk them together for even distribution.
+3. Mix dry ingredients.
+Whisk 2 minutes for homogeneous distribution of hydrophobic compounds.

 4. Add vinegar last.
-This activates the flavor and binds everything together.
+This activates allicin formation and binds hydrophilic components.

 Pro Tips & Flavor Hacks